ENSUU/esc-ug-ca/README.md

 * (Backend) Node.js + Express + better-sqlite3 + bcrypt + jsonwebtoken + dotenv + multer + cors

 ### Client:
 The client was built using React.
-The main pages the user will interact with are:
+The main pages of the web application are:
 * Home Page - where the user will be able to record and see the generated transcript.
 * Login Page - where the user will log in
 * Sign Up Page - where the user will create an account
-* TransactionHistory Page - where the user can view/edit their previously generated transcripts
+* Transaction History Page - where the user can view/edit their previously generated transcripts

 #### User Authentication
 User authentication is handled using JSON web tokens.
 Requests made to the backend must have a valid JWT attached or the user will be redirected back to the Login page.
 On successful login, the generated JWT received from the backend is stored in a useContext hook.
 If the user refreshes the browser, this token will be reset, and the user will be redirected back to the Login page.